OpenTechSchool-Leipzig/poll_app/README.md

 Again go to your Firebase Project Page and navigate to settings > service account and click on "Generate new private key".
 Copy or move the file to the fbadmin folder and rename it to `ServiceAccountKey.json`.
 The Filename is included in the .gitignore file, but you should make sure to never expose it to public repositories, because it will allow full controll to your firebase project!

 When this setup is finished, type `npm run userlist` and copy the id of the user you want to promote.
-No you can run `npm run promte <userID>`, where you replace `<userID>` with the copied ID.
+No you can run `npm run promote <userID>`, where you replace `<userID>` with the copied ID.

 Congratulations the setup is finished!:tada: Now you can sign in to the dashboard and are prepared to contribute to the project! :sparkles: